Joy-less/SaikouChat/README.md

 - You can find detailed anime/manga character biographies on [MyAnimeList](https://myanimelist.net/character.php)
 - You can describe a setting for the chat with the Edit Scene Description button.
 The setting is always included in the prompt
+- You can hold shift to select multiple characters when creating a chat
 - You can pin messages with the Pin button.
 Pinned messages are always included in the prompt, even if they exceed the message history limit
 - You can generate messages manually with the Generate button
 - You can regenerate bad messages with the Regenerate button.
 The message and all subsequent messages will be deleted and a new message generated